livegnik/2way-design/2WAY High-Level Design.md

 The signed document is then appended to the database by the Storage Manager.
 The ACL Manager and Graph Manager are updated as necessary to reflect the down-vote in the Access Control Lists (ACLs) and in the Graph in RAM.

 By preserving all objects and utilizing a down-vote mechanism, the 2WAY system allows users to filter and prioritize data according to their own preferences and judgments.
 This ensures a more personalized and user-centric experience, where each individual can curate their digital environment without permanently removing information that might be relevant to others.

+While the current proof-of-concept (PoC) does not support automatic removal of objects, it is conceivable that future implementations could incorporate mechanisms for cleaning up the database.
+For example, duplicate objects, objects with an older version, or those beyond a certain age threshold could be automatically pruned to maintain database efficiency and manageability.
+However, such features are outside the scope of this PoC and would require careful consideration of criteria and processes to ensure consistency and data integrity.

 ### 2.5.4 Querying Objects